DADADESIGN-Berlin/BasicFeature/README.md

 ## Encapsulating code:

 I use the **'revealing module pattern'** for encapsulation most of the times.
-I would even encapsulate a constructor in this pattern.

 ```javascript
 var FEATURE = (function(){